PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

 ## Summary

-**Flosha:** Based on the quotes above, on our research and our own understanding as it has shaped over the years I attempted to summarise the essential concepts behind Gothic in condensed form:
+**Flosha:** Based on the quotes above, our research and our own understanding as it has shaped over the years I have attempted to summarise the essential concepts behind Gothic in condensed form:

-(1) Story is defined as "the heart" of rpgs; as you are playing a role in a story (or "drama"), the rpg <em>has</em> to be story-driven and as it is a game it has to be driven <em>by</em> gameplay.
+(1) Story is defined as “the heart” of RPGs; as you are playing a role in a story (or “drama”), the RPG <em>has</em> to be story-driven and as it is a game it has to be driven <em>by</em> gameplay.

-(2) An rpg (and its story) is necessarily complex; the art of rpg design is to translate this complexity into gameplay by the most simple and intuitive interface; the means by which to achieve this simplicity is by radical visualisation and direct interaction instead of abstract statistics.
+(2) An RPG (and its story) is necessarily complex; the art of RPG design is to translate this complexity into gameplay by the most simple and intuitive interface; the means by which to achieve this simplicity is radical visualisation and direct interaction instead of abstract statistics.

-(3) Exploration <em>of</em> and interaction <em>with</em> the gameworld and the simulated life therein is what this kind of gameplay is made of; they are the blood the heart is dealing with, the means by which the story is driven and told; thus it has to be an immersive sim rpg.
+(3) Exploration <em>of</em> and interaction <em>with</em> the gameworld and the simulated life therein is what this kind of gameplay is made of; they are the blood the heart is dealing with, the means by which the story is driven and told; thus it has to be an immersive sim RPG.

 **Collection:** 07.19
 **Summary:** 10.12.22